daveberning/daveberning.io/_posts/2018-01-06-importing-global-libraries-into-vue-cli-the-clean-way.md

 That's it!
 Really.

-Granted, you could just add the relative path Bulma but this is much cleaner to read.
-Plus, you now how to create alias' in Webpack for Vue!
+Granted, you could just add the relative path to Bulma but this is much cleaner and easier to read.
+Plus, you now know how to create alias' in Webpack for Vue!

 Thanks for reading.
 If this helped you at all, please share and [follow me on Twitter](https://twitter.com/daveberning)!